c64cryptoboy/ChiptuneSAK/docs/import_export.rst

 All import and export of music formats is performed by classes that inherit from the ``chiptunesak.base.ChiptuneSAKIO`` class.

 The following methods are available in every I/O class.
-If the song format is not supported by the individual I/O class, it will either attempt a conversion or raise a ``chiptunesak.ctsErrors.ChiptuneSAKNotImplemented`` exception.
+If the song format is not supported by the individual I/O class, it will either attempt a conversion or raise a ``chiptunesak.errors.ChiptuneSAKNotImplemented`` exception.
 Either is acceptable behavior.

 Import functions